amisol banner

 Experience scenic Costa Rica

 Are you into wild nature experiences and monkeys waking you up in the morning?
-So is beautiful Costa Rica and obvious holiday destination.
-The country is in many ways a pioneer in terms of wind energy and nature conservation.
+So is beautiful Costa Rica an obvious holiday destination.
+The country is in many ways a pioneering country in terms of wind energy and nature conservation.
 As much as 25% of the country is protected and is today made into national parks.
 Here's what you should experience in Costa Rica.

 Building, Costa Rica, San José, travel